pinge/lua-resty-tornera/README.md

 Name
 ====

-lua-resty-tornera - A traffic replay tool with an easy to use API for OpenResty/LuaJIT
+lua-resty-tornera - A traffic replay tool with an easy to use HTTP API for OpenResty/LuaJIT

 Table of Contents
 =================